Coedice/website/_posts/2022-02-07-datas-tragedy-of-the-commons.md

 A tragedy of the commons is the abuse of this commons based on the uncoordinated self-interest of each party.

 ## Memory and Storage
-Many popular apps like Facebook are large memory hogs because they face no repercussions for taking up an excessive amount of resources.
+Many popular apps are large memory hogs because they face no repercussions for taking up an excessive amount of resources.
 In fact, by taking up all this memory, they can run slightly faster.
-Facebook doesn't care that these resources are are then taken away from other processes, Facebook only needs to make sure Facebook is fast.
+There is no reason for these apps to care that these resources are taken away from other processes or slow down the device overall.

 This is why we have a tragedy of the commons in memory and storage.
 With so many companies cluttering devices with their own data, this shared commons is degraded.

 ## What to Do about It
-I can think of two solutions two this problem:
+I can think of two solutions to this problem:

 Include a section on app stores about memory use reasonableness.
 This names and shames apps that are using too much memory than makes sense for it to use for what it does.